Xinkai-Wu/CodonUsage_MPRA_Data_Analysis/README.md

 # Preprocessing of Massive Parallel Report Assays Sequencing Data

 ## Introduction
 The purpose of this script is to calculate the distribution of each sequence variant in each component from the original sequencing data.
-Please refer to our article XX for specific experimental design and description.
+Please refer to our article for specific experimental design and description.

 ## Processing Steps